MarufZak/study-logs/grokking-web-application-security/README.md

 ## Being an unwitting accomplice

 Our web applications are not islands, they are connected to the internet.
 Sometimes hackers might use another web application in the internet for attacks to hide their trail.
+Or just because the server has much more computational power.

 ### Server-side request forgery